 I delivered the closing plenary session at the 30th Anniversary Conference for the British Association for Psychological Type in 2019.
 In this paper, I discuss the Jungian roots of psychologist type theory and approach it from a mythopoetic rather than scientific viewpoint.

-This article explores different ways of problem-solving and decision-making using a "Wheel of Type" which was inspired by a tympanum I discovered carved on a church in the south of France.
+This article explores different ways of problem-solving and decision-making using a "Wheel of Type," which I've been using for many years.
+The article itself was inspired by a tympanum I discovered carved on a church in the south of France.

 Systems coaching generally refers to coaching assorted groups of people, whether they entail corporate teams or families.
 However, systems are also present within individuals.
 Such systems, representing different value clusters, interact between coach and client, and sometimes present coaching challenges.
 A well-known category of these systems within individuals has been broadly defined as “typology,” encompassing Jung’s theory of psychological types, temperaments, and social styles (among others) in a tripartite view of individual psychology.
 In this paper, I present an outline of three well-known typological models and explain how the values they encompass play into coaching relationships.
 I discuss how an emergent system results from the interaction of these individual systems via the field that materializes between coach and client.
 I conclude with suggestions for ways coaches can utilize these typological models to reveal the values inherent in each client’s psyche in order to enhance the effectiveness of the coaching process.